In the Bible we read that Jesus welcomed young children, blessed them and said, “The Kingdom of God belongs to such as these.”

 Confirmation, conducted by the Bishop, is a service for older youngsters (aged about 10 and above) and adults of any age.
 It enables the candidate to confirm the faith into which they were baptised and also allows the Bishop to confirm the assurance of God’s love that was promised at baptism.
 Receiving Holy Communion usually follows confirmation and is intended to support and strengthen us in leading Christian lives.
 I hope I sow a seed here for your child’s (or your own) future consideration.

 What next?
-A date and time for the baptism should be arranged with me or with our Church office.
-Call 01425 653179 or email.
+A date and time for the baptism should be arranged with our Church office.
+Call 07805979827 or email.
 The service can take place either during our main Sunday service at 10.30am or at a separate time, usually either 12.45 or 3.00pm.
 We generally offer a choice of times and dates.
 A member of our Church will deliver and will be glad to collect the simple application form from you.
 It is helpful for us to have the completed form by at least two weeks before the baptism takes place.
 This Baptism Supporter will also be at the service to help.

 Frequently Asked Questions